BogdanEAM/orbit/docs/dsl/readme.md

     LoginResult login(LoginRequest request = 0);
 }
 ```
 This is a simple example of a grain definition.
-See [examples] for more.
+See [examples](examples)
+for more information.